Worker using the best construction intelligence tools, a tablet and drone, to manage a building project.

 The construction industry runs on documents—permits, blueprints, contracts, and reports.
 Keeping everything organized and accessible is a huge challenge.
 A great intelligence tool acts as a central hub for critical project documents, especially during the pre-construction phase.
 For instance, having instant access to permit data can save your team hours of manual research.
 Tools like Mercator's Free Permits App help you track and manage this information efficiently, ensuring your team can find what they need right when they need it, without digging through endless folders or municipal websites.

-7 Construction Intelligence Tools to Know
+7 Top Construction Intelligence Tools to Consider

 The right technology can make all the difference between just keeping up and getting ahead.
 Construction intelligence tools are designed to give you an edge, whether that means finding projects before your competitors, managing your job sites more efficiently, or protecting your business from risk.
 These platforms use data and AI to solve some of the industry's oldest challenges.